“An exclusive private-island retreat on Indonesia's far-flung Anambas Archipelago, with luxury villas, pristine reefs and blissful isolation”

 The real showstoppers are the Overwater Bungalows, stilted above a picturesque lagoon, with huge daybeds on wooden decks and idyllic views of sunsets or sunrises.
 Ideal for honeymooners.

 Dotted along the water are the safari-style Beach Suites, with canvas roofs stretched across their private verandas.
-Deluxe Beach Suites are twice the size, with a separate living area and hideaway sundeck; rented together, these form an exclusive area for families or friends.
+The Deluxe Beach Villa is ideal for families with older children, with two (or three) suites, a separate living area and a private plunge pool.

 - Air conditioning

 - Mosquito net